syncfusion-content/wpf-docs/wpf/SfDataGrid/Master-Details-View.md

 			}

-   > Note: Both parent collection and child collection have key property OrderID.
+   N> Both parent collection and child collection have key property OrderID.

 5. Now, load the data for a prepared collection.
 Add the following code example in a newly created class file and save it as OrderInfoRepositiory.cs file_._